 A race that is named after probably the greatest jumps racehorse of all time, the Arkle Chase provides another Grade 1 race at the festival.
 The race is famously named after Arkle who won it in 1963 when known as the Milltown Novice Chase, with legendary jockey Pat Taaffe on board.

-The race now is run over a distance of 2 miles and 1½ furlongs and is open to horses aged 5 and up.
-It has got 11 fences and is targeted towards Novices.
+The race now is run over a distance of 2 miles and 1 furlong and is open to horses aged five and older.
+It involves eleven fences and is for novices.
 The race has been running since 1956 and is now linked to the Arkle Challenge Trophy that is run at Cheltenham.
-The most recent winner of both races is El Fabiolo in 2013.
-Other notable winners include Footpad, Douvan, Un de Sceaux, Kicking King and of course, Arkle himself.
+The most recent winner of both races is El Fabiolo in 2023.
+Other notable winners include Footpad, Douvan, Un De Sceaux, Kicking King and of course, Arkle himself.

 Irish Gold Cup

 The Irish Gold Cup is undoubtedly the highlight of the Festival.
-It’s got heavy links with that of the Cheltenham Gold Cup and four horses have won both in the same year; Jodami in 1993, Imperial Call in 1996, Sizing John in 2017 and Galopin Des Champs in 2023.
+It’s got heavy links with the Cheltenham Gold Cup and four horses have won both in the same year; Jodami in 1993, Imperial Call in 1996, Sizing John in 2017 and Galopin Des Champs in both 2023 and 2024.

 The race has been running since 1987, so it’s certainly not the oldest at the festival.
-The name of the race has changed quite often as well, going from the Vincent O’Brien Irish Gold Cup, to the Hennessey Gold Cup and then, as it failed to pick up a sponsor, has been named the Irish Gold Cup ever since.
-Recent sponsors are on board though they just have kept the name as is.
+The name of the race has changed quite often as well, going from the Vincent O’Brien Irish Gold Cup, to the Hennessey Gold Cup and then has been named the Irish Gold Cup ever since.
+Recent sponsors are on board though they have kept the name as it is.

-In terms of success, there will be little surprise to hear that legendary horse racing trainer Willie Mullins hast the most wins with twelve in total.
-The most successful jockey is Mark Dwyer with four and the most successful horse is that of Florida Pearl, also with four wins.
+In terms of success, there will be little surprise to hear that legendary horse racing trainer Willie Mullins hast the most wins with thirteen in total.
+The most successful jockey is Mark Dwyer with four and the most successful horse is Florida Pearl, also with four wins.

-Notable winners include Sizing John, Sir Des Champs, Beef Or Salmon, Imperial Call and Neptune Collonges.
+Notable winners include Sizing John, Kemboy, Beef Or Salmon, Imperial Call and Neptune Collonges.

 Time | Race | Grade / Length |